 Small or family businesses

 Buying a franchise

-had employment, job offers, or continued education within 3 months of graduation
+had employment, job offers, or other professional plans within six months of

 Student Success in Business Plan Competitions